The Iranian Fire Ritual Before Nowruz: Chaharshanbe Suri

 “Zardi-ye man az to, sorkhi-ye to az man”

-How is Chaharshanbe Suri Celebrated Today?
+How Is Chaharshanbe Suri Celebrated Today?

 1. Spoon Banging (Qashoq-Zani)